Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Preheat your oven to 350°F. Prepare a rimmed baking sheet with a piece of parchment paper to cover the bottom.
 Set aside.

-• Using a kitchen scale, divide the meat mixture and weigh out 12 (5-ounce) meatballs.
+• Using a kitchen scale, divide the meatball mixture and weigh out 24 (1.5 ounces or 1.5-1.75-inch diameter) meatballs.
 Shape your meatballs by lightly rolling them in your hands, then place the formed meatballs, in rows, on the prepared sheet pan.

 • Place your baking sheet, with the browned meatballs, into the oven to finish baking the meatballs for 30 minutes.